r7butler/PHAB/README.md

 ## Interpreting IPI scores

-Higher IPI scores returned by the `IPI()` function indicate better (i.e., more reference-like) physical habitat integrity at a station.
-IPI scores near 1 represent locations with conditions similar to reference sites.
+The IPI was calibrated during its development so that the mean score of reference sites is 1; IPI scores near 1 represent locations with conditions similar to reference sites.
+Scores that approach 0 indicate great departure from reference condition and degradation of physical condition.
+Scores > 1 can be interpreted to indicate greater physical complexity than predicted for a site given its natural environmental setting.
 All metric scores are weighted equally to determine the overall IPI score.
-The individual scored PHAB metrics vary from zero to one, with values closer to one indicating conditions that are likely to represent intact physical habitat.
-For the observed PHAB metrics, all are expected to decrease under degraded physical conditions, except PCT_SAFN which is expected to increase.
+For observed and scored PHAB metrics, all are expected to decrease under degraded physical conditions, except PCT_SAFN which is expected to increase.

 ## Calibration data

-An additional data file is available from the PHAB package that shows calibration data for scoring the IPI metrics.
-This file is called `refcal` and includes observed and predicted scores at reference and stressed sites for the five PHAB metrics.
+An additional data file is available within the PHAB package that shows calibration data for scoring the IPI metrics.
+This file is called `refcal` and includes observed and predicted scores at reference and high-activity (or "stressed") sites for the five PHAB metrics.
 Metrics are scored based on deviation from the 5th and 95th percentile of scores at reference or calibration sites.
-The `refcal` dataset includes observations at these sites that were used to identify the percentile cutoffs for estimating metric scores.
+The `refcal` dataset includes observations at these sites that were used to identify percentile cutoffs for estimating metric scores.

 ```r